 “Sensible Data” is an interactive installation consisting of three machines that invite to create a passport from your personal data.
 Take a picture of yourself and a machine will draw your portrait.
 Send an email and an algorithm will judge your mood, age, gender and beauty.
 By pressing a dubious button, you can get a […]

-Wifi Oracle is an independent device that cracks your neighbours Wifis.
+Wifi Oracle is an independent device that cracks your neighbors Wifis.
 After the cracking is done it shows you the name of the Network and the Password on its spinning wheel.
-You must be patient, cracking of well protected networks can take multiple days.
-For more technical details check out its Github-Page.
-Made togehter with […]
+Made together with Bastien Girschig

-The App ‘Clapping music’ is an updated version of Steve Reich’s piece with the same name.
+The App ‘Clapping music’ is a reinterpretation of Steve Reich’s piece with the same name.
 He wanted to “create a piece of music that needed no instruments beyond the human body”.

 An essay about the question why that many people create drawing machines.
 What is fascinating about them?
 What questions do they pose?
 And how would my model look like if I built one?
 I talked with an expert and people who did interesting examples.
 Finally I built my own little machine named Hans to experience […]

 A showreel of experimental animations using various analog and digital techniques.